aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/02-implementation.md

 ```

 :::note
-In this example, we're building a governance plugin.
+In this example, we are building a governance plugin.
 To increase its capabilities and provide some standardization into the protocol, we recommend completing the governance plugin by [implementing the `IProposal` and `IMembership` interfaces](../05-governance-plugins/index.md).
 Optionally, you can also allow certain actions to fail by using [the failure map feature of the DAO executor](../../../01-how-it-works/01-core/01-dao/01-actions.md#allowing-for-failure).
 :::